Kam Franklin: Influences

 Her primary musical influences are drawn from soul, country, gospel, reggae and rock music.

 Appearances

 On August 28, 2016, she performed lead vocals on "I Against I" during the 2016 Afropunk Festival Power Jam alongside Bad Brains, Living Colour, and Fishbone.
 She has performed with the Suffers on the Late Show with David Letterman, The Daily Show and Jimmy Kimmel Live!.
 She sang the National Anthem before a Houston Astros game at Minute Maid Park in August 2017.
+On November 8, 2025, she performed on Austin City Limits alongside the Antone's 50th All-stars.